 These speakers go at the back of the audience.
 These speakers produce the sound effects of the objects that are behind the central character and throw out very little dialogue.

 - Best Wall Mount Speakers For Home Theater (Top 7 Reviewed)

 - Best Satellite Speakers For Home Theater (Top 7 Reviewed)

 In-ceiling Speakers For Dolby Atmos

 These speakers are installed in or on the ceiling.
 These speakers are responsible for the sounds that are above the central character on the screen.
-It includes the helicopter, fighter jets, and bullets.
-It will also throw out the dialogues of a person in the helicopter shouting at the center character or just talking to the people down there.
+It includes helicopters, fighter jets, and bullets.
+It will also throw out the dialogue of a person in the helicopter shouting at the center character or just talking to the people down there.

 - Best In-ceiling Speakers For Home Theater (Top 7 Reviewed)